TheOdinProject/curriculum/nodeJS/introduction_to_nodeJS/environment_variables.md

 **This file must be added to your `.gitignore` file** to keep secrets safe from being published!

-You can now run your app in Node and just tell if where your environment variable file is, like `node --env-file=.env index.js`, allowing Node to load the values before running (and throw an error if it can't find the file).
+You can now run your app in Node and just tell it where your environment variable file is: `node --env-file=.env index.js`, allowing Node to load the values before running your app (and throw an error if it can't find the environment variable file).

 <div class="lesson-note lesson-note--tip" markdown="1">